franckdess/ADA-Project/README.md

 # Research questions
 - What are the key figures about the evolution of Mossack Fonseca's clients at different scales over the span of 40 years ?
 How can we put these figures into historical (economy, laws, policies...) context ?
 - Is there a link between economic and financial indicators and the involvement of a country ?
 That is what are the main correlates of evasion ?
 - What are the additional insights we may extract from a network analysis of the Panama Papers ?
-That is network nodes and edges statistics, centrality measures, risky nodes to better understand every kind of actor and underlying relationships.
-Top communities extraction, pattern recognition with ML, specific country analysis and so on...
+What about a specific country analysis ?
+See last section for more information

 # Dataset
 We will use the ICIJ Offshore Leaks Panama Papers Dataset found at: https://www.occrp.org/en/panamapapers/database